A place of knowledge and support

-George Brown College Aboriginal Services invite you to join our campus community.
-The Aboriginal Services team is dedicated to assist students navigate resources, provide up-to-date information on college-wide activities, as well as provide other services such as counselling, cultural teachings, and workshops.
-We aim to provide you with the skills and tools to be successful in achieving your academic, work and life goals.
+George Brown College’s Aboriginal Services invite you to join our campus community.
+Our team assists Aboriginal students in navigating resources, providing information on college-wide activities, as well as other services such as counselling, cultural teachings and workshops.
+We equip you with the skills and tools you need to achieve your academic, work and life goals.

-There are two Aboriginal Student Centres located at the St. James and Casa Loma campuses.
-These centres provide students with a space to meet, study, access computers and printers, and obtain information on events, bursaries, and job postings.
+Our Aboriginal student study centres are located at both the St. James and Casa Loma campuses.
+These centres provide Aboriginal students with a space to meet, study, access computers and printers, and obtain information on events, bursaries and job postings.

 To support the strong ties with the Aboriginal community, George Brown College formed the Sahkitcheway Aboriginal Education Council (AEC) in 1992.
 Made up of members from the community and the college, the council works within George Brown College on all aspects of Aboriginal education.